videor/AutoPilotConditionalAccess/conditional-access-api-samples/04-monitor/readme.md

 When you're done, you will be able to get alert on changes made to Conditional Access policies in your production environment.

-1. Delete a Ring 0 conditional access policy when you have tested and enabled policy with Ring 0 and Ring 1 assignment.
+1. Delete a Ring 0 Conditional Access policy when you have tested and enabled policy with Ring 0 and Ring 1 assignment.

    ![Copy to OneDrive](./media/alert-step1.png)